 Earlier in January, Musk took to X to argue he should have more influence at Tesla in exchange for his efforts to make Tesla an AI and robotics leader — to the tune of 25% share ownership.

-The move polarised investors, with many viewing it as a cash grab from a billionaire whose net worth (and capacity to shell out on social media platforms) comes primarily from Tesla stock
+The move polarised investors, with many viewing it as a cash grab from a billionaire whose net worth (and capacity to shell out on social media platforms) comes primarily from Tesla stock.

-But a judge voided the $55B pay package.
-If successful, it would have been the largest sum paid to a CEO of a publicly traded company.
+If the shareholder vote is approved by a judge, it will be the largest sum paid to a CEO of a publicly traded company.

 Important!